tomaj/hermes/README.md

  * Laravel provider (not yet implemented)
  * Nette provider (not yet implemented)
- * Simple CLI example (not yet implemneted)
+ * Simple CLI example (not yet implemented)

 ## Supported drivers

-Righ now Hermes library is distributed with 2 drivers:
+Right now Hermes library is distributed with 2 drivers:

- * Redis driver ([phpredis][] and [Predis][])
+ * Redis driver ([phpredis][] or [Predis][])
  * RabbitMQ driver
- * PDO driver (not yet)

-Note: You have to install all 3th party libraries for initializing connections to this drivers.
-For example you have to add `nrk/predis` to your composer.json and create connection to your redis instance.
+Note: You have to install all 3rd party libraries for initializing connections to this drivers.
+For example you have to add `nrk/predis` to your *composer.json* and create connection to your redis instance.

 [phpredis]: https://github.com/phpredis/phpredis
 [Predis]: https://github.com/nrk/predis